History of crossbows: Chinese and European crossbows in comparison

 The Chinese crossbow had a longer power stroke, around 51 cm or so, compared to the early medieval European crossbow, which typically sat around only 10–18 cm.
 This was made possible by the more compact design of the Chinese trigger, which allowed it to sit further back at the rear-end of the tiller.
 The longer horizontal lever on European crossbows necessitated placing it much further forward.
 Longer Chinese power strokes were also made possible by the relatively short Chinese composite bow, which could be drawn further back without fear of breaking.
 Chinese crossbows had draw-weights ranging from 68 to 340 kg.

 When Europeans began fielding crossbows on battlefields in earnest during the 10th century AD, not only were the triggers more cumbersome, the bows were made of wood.
 However, by the 13th century European crossbows began transitioning to composite bows as well, increasing their draw weight.
-While still utilizing the rolling nut mechanism, 13th century European composite crossbows were probably not much worse compared to the Chinese crossbow, if at all, in terms of draw-weight.
+While still utilizing the rolling nut mechanism, 13th century AD European composite crossbows were probably not much worse compared to the Chinese crossbow, if at all, in terms of draw-weight.
 From the 13th century onward, European crossbows made use of spanning mechanisms not seen in China such as the pulley, gaffle, cranequin, and screw.
-Furthermore, 14th century European crossbows could be made of steel, increasing their draw weights beyond even the heaviest Chinese infantry crossbow.
+Furthermore, 14th century AD European crossbows could be made of steel, increasing their draw weights beyond even the heaviest Chinese infantry crossbow.
 These were accompanied by the cord pulley spanning device.
 However, the power stroke of the European crossbows remained much lower than that of Chinese crossbows (typically one third of the powerstroke), which limited their power despite increasing draw weights.